amzoeee/LineFollowing/README.md

-a ROS node for detecting and following a line :>
+a ROS package for detecting and following a line :>